codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 ## Introduction

-In the warm up session you fiddled around with Javascript list swapping list entries around.
+In the warm up session you worked with Javascript lists, swapping the list entries around.
 If I told you had to do the first warm up exercise, BUT you are not allowed to a built Javascript lists.
 How would you approach it?

 **pregnant pause...**